 Not only has she excelled in creating exquisite hot art pots, but also in producing her personal works using raku.

+What is Raku?
 Raku is a type of pottery that originated in Japan in the 16th century.
 The word "raku" means "enjoyment" or "ease" in Japanese, and the process of making raku pottery is known for its spontaneity and unpredictability.

 Raku is made by firing clay at a relatively low temperature, then quickly removing it from the kiln while it is still hot and placing it in a container filled with combustible material, such as sawdust or newspaper.
+The heat from the pottery ignites the combustible material, creating a reduction atmosphere that causes the glaze to crackle and the clay body to turn black.
+The pot is then removed from the container and rapidly cooled, resulting in unique patterns and colours that cannot be replicated.
+Raku pottery is often characterized by its irregular shapes, rough textures, and metallic finishes.

 We are holding an exhibition of Lesley-Ann's works this month from the 30th of March till 15th of April